 \section{The $\bm{\q~\leftrightarrow~\mone, \mtwo}$~plane}

 We organize this section around correlations in two planes:~\qmone~and \qmtwo.
 This correlation arises because, for a fixed chirp mass~$\mathcal{M}_c$ (which is tightly constrained by the waveform phase evolution), changes in~$q$ require compensating shifts in~$\mone$ and~$\mtwo$ to preserve~$\mathcal{M}_c$.
-Figure~\ref{fig:correlationscartoon} shows the~\qmone~and~\qmtwo~correlations using the default prior distributions used to estimate the source parameters of GW170817, GW190425 and GW230529 \cite{collaborationGW170817ObservationGravitational2017, collaborationGWTC40PopulationProperties2025, collaborationGWTC40UpdatingGravitationalWave2025}.
-We refer back to these corner plots throughout our discussion.
+Figure~\ref{fig:correlationscartoon} shows the~\qmone~and~\qmtwo~correlations using the default prior distributions used to estimate the source parameters of GW170817, GW190425 and GW230529 \cite{collaborationGW170817ObservationGravitational2017, collaborationGWTC40PopulationProperties2025, collaborationGWTC40UpdatingGravitationalWave2025}. \utty{For GW230529, differences relative to \citet{collaborationObservationGravitationalWaves2024} arise from implementation details discussed explicitly in Appendix~\ref{app:gw230529}.} We refer back to these corner plots throughout our discussion.
 Motion toward more symmetric mass ratios ($q \!\to\!
 1$) always drives $\mone$ downward and $\mtwo$ upward.
 These directions do not depend on SNR.
 However, at low SNR, broad single-event posteriors allow stronger influence from priors, whereas at high SNR the single event posteriors are much narrower, limiting the effect of the $\q~\leftrightarrow~\mone$, $\mtwo$ correlations.
 Below, we describe how specific hyperparameters impact~\PNS.